freeCodeCamp/freeCodeCamp/guide/english/haskell/index.md

 stack exec my-project-exe
 ```

-A word of cautious, try not to use stack install <package> even though it will install package globally, this is not recommended as different versions of packages are compatible with different versions of GHC.
-Hence using local copy of package using stack build is best way to follow.
+A word of caution, try not to use stack install <package> even though it will install the package globally, this is not recommended as different versions of packages are compatible with different versions of GHC.
+As such it's best to use local copies of packages with stack build.

 ## Hello World